AFFF Lawsuits | October 2024 Update

 March 1, 2024 - Status Conference Set for Today; New AFFF Lawsuit Added to MDL

-Lawyers for both sides of the pending AFFF lawsuit are expected to appear today before Judge Gergel to report on the current status of the MDL.
+Lawyers for both sides of the pending AFFF lawsuit are expected to appear today before Judge Gergel to report on the MDL's current status.
 While we remain optimistic about settlement negotiations in 2024, we should learn more after today.

 In the meantime, another new AFFF lawsuit was added to the MDL.
 The case was originally filed in Nevada by a certified firefighter who was exposed to Aqueous Film-Forming Foam over a five-year period.
 He filed his lawsuit after being diagnosed with bladder cancer in 2021.